Vprtp/opifex/README.md

 * _Selenium_ to capture web pages

-Opifex (which, btw, means "artisan, manifacturer" in Latin) is just a hobby project, so don't expect it to be top-quality software However, I still plan to add a lot of other things to it in future: first of all, a slighly more user-friendly GUI, then a CLI mode, tons of other modules, and all of this just for the "single" mode (which runs entirely on the main machine).
+Opifex (from the Latin for "artisan" or "manufacturer") is a hobby project, so please be aware it may not yet be production-grade software.
+However, I still plan to add a lot of other things to it in future: first of all, a slighly more user-friendly GUI, then a CLI mode, tons of other modules, and all of this just for the "single" mode (which runs entirely on the main machine).
 So, most importantly, I plan to add a "master" mode that offloads processing to multiple machines running in "worker" mode, effectively turning Opifex into a sort of "content farm" software.

 Thanks for your attention.